 Change is a given in the world of tech, with every year bringing new gadgets, gizmos and contraptions.
-This decade has seen more change than most, with a whole host of innovations changing the ways that we interact with each other.
-Of the bunch, these are the most important — the ones that, in many ways, changed how the very ways that we live.
+The 2010s saw more change than most, with a whole host of innovations changing the ways that we interact with each other.
+Of the bunch, these are the most important ” the ones that, in many ways, changed how the very ways that we live.

 Galaxy Note – 2011